humenda/rustl4re/README.md

 ----------

 This is better explained in [RL4Re's README](EADME.l4re), but in short you need (GNU) make, gcc, libgcc, bison and flex.
+Execute `make setup` and `make -j4` afterwards.
+If compilation aborts with "failed to build l4linux", you successfully build everything except l4linux which isn't required.

 This L4Re snapshot needs to reside in a path without any spaces, thanks to Makes inability to treat those appropriately.
 Enter the L4Re source tree root and type